Channels

 Allowlist filtering

-All channels support an optional allowFrom array.
-When empty, all senders are accepted.
+All channels support an allowFrom array.
+Empty allowFrom defaults to deny-all (under the "allowlist" and "pairing" policies) — use ["*"] to allow all senders, or use DM pairing to onboard specific users.
 When populated, only listed IDs can interact with the bot.

 Media handling